-The food and drinks in Cuba are one of the things you will remember best from your trip to the Caribbean country.
-I read somewhere recently that the food in Cuba is not very good and it is better to bring some sauce that you can add to make it tastier.
+Cuban food and drinks are things you will remember best from your trip to the Caribbean country.
+I read somewhere recently that the food in Cuba is not very good and it is better to bring some kind of sauce that you can add to make it tastier.

 It is absolute nonsense.